 The three friends also start to enjoy their new found notoriety, traversing the town claiming back what is owed, while randomly attacking innocent bystanders on the way for kicks.

 The House certainly picks up near the end though there’s also a lot that doesn’t make sense: Scott and Kate don’t appear to have done any financial planning for their daughter’s education over the years, yet they presumably could never guarantee she would win that year’s scholarship even if it had been available.
-And of course a noisy casino would be discovered far quicker than it is here.

-If Ferrell had toned down the wide eyed overacting at times, the rather dramatic shifts in tone would have worked better.
+If Ferrell had toned down the wide-eyed overacting at times, the rather dramatic shifts in tone would have worked better.
 Physical comedy that didn’t quite lurch into slapstick would have helped too.

-The most interesting character by far though is Frank, a very clever man who only really wants to win back his wife, without realising that starting a casino (even one where you don’t play the tables yourself) is not the best way to prove to your beloved that you’ve given up gambling.
+The most interesting character by far though is Frank, a very clever man who only really wants to win back his wife, without realising that starting a casino (even one where you don’t play the tables yourself) is not the best way to prove that you’ve given up gambling.

-The movie does make clear that even the most middle class couples can descend into thuggery given a chance (from Scott’s limb-chopping to the rough and ready fight club that develops in the casino during the early days), and what is the difference between their behaviour and card-counting Carl and his vicious boss apart from degree?
+The movie does make clear that even the most middle class couples can descend into thuggery given a chance – from Scott’s limb-chopping to the rough and ready fight club that develops in the casino during the early days.
+And what is the difference between their behaviour and card-counting Carl and his vicious boss apart from degree?